Last Updated on

 Areas of influence: Captain Barbell is the imaginary champion of the oppressed, neglected, and abused masses.
 And like Flavio, Captain Barbell has also dominated both TV and movies over the years.
 Actors such as Edu Manzano, Bong Revilla, and Richard Gutierrez each has enjoyed popularity by portraying the caped superhero.

 Did you know?
 In 1964, the first Captain Barbell movie was released under FPJ’s very own D’Lanor Productions.
 It starred Bob Soler as Captain Barbell and Dolphy as its alter-ego, Tengteng.

 Claim to fame: Popularized through oral tradition, the story of Juan Tamad (Lazy John) is one of Philippine folklore‘s most eye-opening legacy.
 It’s a tale passed from generation to generation yet never fails to warn children of the bitter fruits of laziness.

-Areas of influence: The picture of Juan Tamad lying down under a guava tree with mouth agape made its way towards modern children’s books and Filipino pop culture.
+Areas of influence: The picture of Juan Tamad sleeping under a guava tree with mouth agape made its way towards modern children’s books and Filipino pop culture.
 Today, Juan Tamad is used as a metaphor for procrastination and complacency.
-And although these characteristics aren’t entirely “Pinoy”, Juan Tamad continues to challenge us to break stereotypes and prove to Jose Rizal that Filipinos, indeed, are not indolent.
+And although these characteristics aren’t entirely “Pinoy,” Juan Tamad continues to challenge us to break stereotypes and prove that Filipinos, indeed, are not indolent.

 Featured image courtesy of John Aslarona